nrinaudo/nrinaudo.github.com/source/_posts/2013-04-11-scalas-by-name-parameters.markdown

 comments: true
 categories: scala
 ---
+Dear future self,

+You hopefully remember the time when you were attempting to teach yourself Scala with fondness, now that you have mastered the language.
+Hopefully.

-I'm teaching myself Scala at the moment, and just worked out what by-name parameters were and how they could be useful.
-I'll probably have forgotten two weeks from now though, and this post should save time when that happens.
+Well, *I*'m still in the middle of it, and just worked out what by-name parameters were and how they could be useful.
+Feel free to have a read in case you forget - or, equaly likely, want to make fun of your past self for his limited undestanding of what I hope is an obvious concept to you by now.

 ## Purpose

-As far as I can tell, by-name parameters are syntactic sugar for no-arg closure parameters.
+As far as I can tell, by-name parameters are syntactic sugar for no-arg closure parameters (I *think* these are actually called [thunks](http://en.wikipedia.org/wiki/Thunk_(functional_programming\))).
 For example, take the following higher-order function:
 ```scala
 // Prints the value returned by the specified closure.
 def printInt(f: () => Int) {println(f())}